alpinejs/alpine/packages/docs/src/en/plugins/morph.md

 Now that there are "keys" on the `<li>`s, Morph will match them in both trees and move them accordingly.

-You can configure what Morph considers a "key" with the `key:` configutation option.
+You can configure what Morph considers a "key" with the `key:` configuration option.
 [More on that here](#lifecycle-hooks)